It is a good question that you might have asked yourself. Why meditate?

-Share this blog to remind everyone that we are all human beings!
+Why meditate?
+Share this blog to remind everyone of the reasons and that we are all human beings!

-Blog post you might find helpful: Your Guide to Learning Mindfulness 6-Week Course in Mindfulness & Meditation: Live from your Heart starts 16 May in Liss near Petersfield.
-Morning of Retreat: 11 May.
+Blog post you might find helpful: Your Guide to Learning Mindfulness 4-Week Online Experience: Live from your Heart

 Updated blog post, first published in December 2014